gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 ![set up requirements](https://raw.githubusercontent.com/gloveboxes/PyCon-Hands-on-Lab/master/Lab1-ssh-debug/resources/setup.jpg)

 This hands-on lab uses Visual Studio Code.
 Visual Studio Code is a code editor and is one of the most popular **Open Source** projects on GitHub.
-It is supported on Linux, macOS, and Windows.
+It runs on Linux, macOS, and Windows.

 Install: